-Kisi provides your office with a great access control experience.
-However, there is a crucial part of the setup process that can be overlooked.
-The installation of electrified locks and Kisi hardware can often be the largest line item when getting started with Kisi.
-It’s worth taking a look at access control system installation costs and what it consists of.
+Kisi provides your office with a seamless access control experience.
+However, there's a crucial part of the setup process that can be overlooked: the installation of electrified locks and hardware is often the largest line item when getting started with Kisi.
+To understand the overall cost of installing Kisi’s access control system, it’s worth taking a look at each necessary part.

-The two greatest contributing factors to access control system installation costs are materials and labor.
-However, there are secondary costs that may not always be line itemized on a quote.
-These costs are things like cost of insurance, travel & trip charges, and parking.
-These costs all go into the final price you see for your Kisi installation.
-This article outlines exactly where the access control system installation costs come from and what you are paying for.
+The two greatest contributing factors to access control system installation costs are materials and labor—but there are secondary costs that may not be itemized on a quote.
+These consist of the cost of insurance, travel, and trip charges for the installer, plus parking.
+These additional costs factor into your final Kisi installation price.

-- Locking hardware e.g. Electronic locks ($20-$900)
+- Locking hardware—e.g., electronic locks ($20-$900)

-- Access control accessories e.g. Motion sensor ($10-$500)
+- Access control accessories—e.g., motion sensors ($10-$500)

-- Door Reader ($80-$1200)
+- Door Reader ($80-$1,200)

-- Door Controller ($180-$3500)
+- Door Controller ($180-$3,500)

-- Software License or Maintenance Cost ($0-$250 per door per month)
+- Software License or Maintenance Cost ($0-$50 per door per month)

-- Door reader and hardware on average: $600-$1,200 per door
+- Door reader and hardware: $600-$1,200 per door

-- Installation without existing locks: $1200- $2500 per door
+- Installation without existing locks: $1200- $2,500 per door

-- Installation with existing locks in working condition: $500-$1500 per door
+- Installation with existing locks in working condition: $500-$1,500 per door

 - Quality of the installer or size of the vendor company